 It is vital to challenge your changes and ask whether they ‘make your boat go faster’.
 In order to understand what that means your business, you must have your objectives in place and ensure they align well to the goals of your customers.
 When you start questioning your changes like this, it enables you to view and prioritise your improvements in a completely different way.

-3. Visualise your progress, and take it offline
+3. VisualiZe your progress, and take it offline

 The first few offices we worked on were smaller offices, and the 3 key people would just visit those offices over a weekend of their choosing to roll out the upgrade.
 Come Monday morning they would wait with baited breath to see what did and didn’t work.
 One weekend the 3 guys actually forgot to tell the service desk about the particular upgrade they had been working on, the Monday morning after was certainly one for history books!

 My service desk was based in the head office, which was last on the list for the upgrade.
 The 3 key people took a bit of step back and left the upgrading in the capable hands of the service desk.
 Though to everyone’s surprise, 3 or 4 weeks passed and not much had happened.
 I decided to flip our big spreadsheets and weekly email updates plan on its head and try something new.
 We had two big yellow notice boards in the service desk, which was taken up with Star Wars memes, best practice documents that no-one read and funny photos we had taken of each other.
 So, one of these boards was sacrificed for the good fo upgrade.